Ella-Hoeppner/easl/README.md

     * once `(Into T)` exists, the signature for a vector constructor will change from looking like `(fn (vec4f T A: Scalar) [a: A]: (vec4f T))` to `(fn (vec4f T A: (Into T)) [a: A]: (vec4f T))`.
 All scalars will implement `into` for one another, so this will feel exactly like the current approach.
 But it will also get stuck in the same place, because all the scalars satisfy `(Into ...)` for whatever the type of the vector is.
 But this could be resolved by a special inference rule: If type inference stalls with the type of a function argument being narrowed down to one `OneOf` several possibilities including some particular type `T`, and that function argument is constrained by `(Into T)`, collapse the `OneOf` into `Known(T)`
       * a practical benefit of this is that it'll work on custom vector types, like if someone defined `vecc` as a vector of complex numbers, and implemented `(Into Complex)` for floats, then `(vecc 1.)` work automatically.
 It'll also work on any custom types that expect `(Into ...)` that could run into ambiguity

-* support lifting internal lets
+* support lifting internal `let`s and `if`s

 * matrices

-### extra features, once core language is solid
+### low-priority extra features, once core language is solid
+* optimize
+  * split `propagate_types` into two functions, one which happens only once, and one which gets called repeatedly.
+Much of the logic in `propagate_types` needs to happen once but is wasteful if done repeatedly

 * special casing around `Texture2D`
   * right now I've made it so it has a field `_: T`, because monomorphization needs there to be at least one field, but this is kinda weird
   * you definitely shouldn't be able to access the `_` field, and you shouldn't be allowed to construct it